 True freedom can only come from an ordered society imbued with love and care for one another, and the Torah offers us a blueprint for this.
 As Rabbi Lord Jonathon Sacks has noted:

 “Freedom is not won by merely overthrowing a tyrannical ruler or an oppressive regime.
 That is usually only the prelude to a new tyranny, a new oppression.
 The faces change, but not the script.
-True freedom requires the rule of law and justice and a judicial system in which the denial of rights to others does not secure the rights of some.” *1
+True freedom requires the rule of law and justice and a judicial system in which the denial of rights to others does not obscure the rights of some.” *1

 The fourth Statement advises:

 “Remember the Sabbath Day, to keep it holy.
 Six days you shall labour and do all your work, but the seventh day is a Sabbath unto the Lord your God.
 You shall not do any manner of work—you, your son, your daughter, your manservant, your maidservant, your cattle, and your stranger within your gates.
 For six days, the Lord made heaven and earth, the sea and all that is in them, and rested on the seventh day; wherefore the Lord blessed the Sabbath Day and hallowed it.”

 Does an infinite God require rest?
 This, too, seems only to benefit man.
 The institution of the Sabbath is God’s greatest gift to humanity, a guarantee of equality of value for all peoples and animals.
 Many scientific studies have validated the human need for regular rest and rejuvenation.
 The Torah demands it as a civil right for all, and woe to him who neglects this critical rule.

 The fifth Statement is